apache/tajo/tajo-docs/src/main/sphinx/table_management/json.rst

   { "title" : "Assassin", "name" : { "first_name": "Arya", "last_name": "Stark"}}
   { "title" : "Dancing Master", "name" : { "first_name": "Syrio", "last_name": "Forel"}}

-Tajo provides two alternatives to create a table for this data.
+Tajo provides two ways to create a table for this data.
 First is a traditional way to create tables.
 Here is an example.

 .. code-block:: sql